 Any rock can turn into a metamorphic rock when subjected to extreme heat and pressure.

 Origin of the name: Meta means change of position or condition.
-Examples are metabolism, metaphor,metaphase (cell division).
-Morphous means shape.
+Examples are metabolism, metaphor, metaphase (cell division).
+Amorphous means shape.
 Hence, metamorphism means changing shape.
-That process is called recristallization.
-Amorphous is another related concept often used, which means that there is no ordered structure.
-For instance ,silicon dioxide may be amorphous (glass) or crystalline (quartz).

-Metamorphism is a change in the crystalline structure of the rock, without melting.
-That means that the atoms rearrange themselves.
+Metamorphism is a transformation of the crystalline structure of the rock, without melting.
+That means that the atoms rearrange themselves and change their relative positions.
 The overall chemical structure of the rock remains the same.
 That means that metamorphic rocks form out of pre-existing rocks.

 marble